 Best time to see wildflowers: June – July

 Expect to see columbine, Indian paintbrush, blue flax, bistort, and elephant’s head along the trail, plus the tiny succulents and alpine plants that are so common above the tree line.
 You’ll also have spectacular views of Mt.
 Toll, Mt.
 Audubon, and Paiute Peak surrounding Blue Lake.
-The grassy shores of Blue Lake are exactly where you want to have your afternoon picnic.
-You can thank me later.
+The grassy shores of Blue Lake are exactly where you want to have your afternoon picnic, and if you’re really brave, you might venture into the lake for a frigid (even in summer) swim.

-If there’s a downside to this trail, it’s that a lot of folks love to hike it.
+If there’s a downside to Mitchell Lake trail, it’s that a lot of folks love to hike it.
 Start early in the morning during the summer, especially on weekends.
 Oh, and there’s a $10 fee (self-pay) to enter the Brainard Lake Recreation Area.
 It’s well worth it – I promise.
-Ready to make it happen?
-Find out more on ProTrails.

 Skyline Trail Loop, Mount Rainier National Park: Longmire, Washington